earthgecko/skyline/docs/ionosphere.rst

   If the two values are less than :mod:`settings.IONOSPHERE_LEARN_DEFAULT_MAX_PERCENT_DIFF_FROM_ORIGIN`

+    - Ionosphere will deem the timeseries as not anomalous and update the related training data as MATCHED.
-    - Ionosphere will deem the timeseries as not anomalous and remove the related training data.
+    - If Ionosphere does **not** find a match, it analyses the timeseries against any defined layers, if there are any and if a match is found Ionosphere will deem the timeseries as not anomalous and update the related training data as MATCHED.
     - If Ionosphere does **not** find a match, it tells the originating app ( Analyzer or Mirage) to send out the anomaly alert with a ``[Skyline alert] - Ionosphere ALERT`` subject field.